apache/royale-docs/features/as3/strict-function-types.md

 `func2` can accept any combination of arguments, including the `String`, `Number`, and `Boolean` that must be passed to `func1`, so `func2` is allowed to be assigned to `func1`.

-Inheritance is also considered for return types.
+Inheritance is also considered for return types:

 ```as3
 var func1:()=>A;
 var func2:()=>B;
 ```

-When `func1` is called, it will be return a value of type `A`. `func2` is considered compatible with `func1` because it returns a value of type `B`, which is a subclass of `A`.
+When `func1` is called, it returns a value of type `A`. `func2` is considered compatible with `func1` because it returns a value of type `B`, which is a subclass of `A`:

 ```as3
 func1 = func2; // valid; no error!
 ```

 However, `func1` may return any value of type `A`.
-If there's another class, `C`, that also extends `A`, but doesn't extend `B`, this value of type `C` would not be a compatible return type for `func2`, so an error must be reported if `func1` is assigned to `func2`.
+If there's another class, `C`, that also extends `A` but doesn't extend `B`, this value of type `C` would not be a compatible return type for `func2`, so an error must be reported if `func1` is assigned to `func2`:

 ```as3
 // Error: Implicit coercion of a value of type ()=>A to an unrelated type ()=>B.
 func2 = func1;
 ```

-A function type expression with a `void` return type is compatible with any other return type because the return type may be safely ignored.
+A function type expression with a `void` return type is compatible with any other return type because the return type may be safely ignored:

 ```as3
 var func:(x:String)=>void;